-3-Ingredient tilapia fish with diced tomatoes and onions is a quick, easy, healthy, and delicious dinner.
+Tilapia Recipe with diced tomatoes and onions is a quick, easy, light, and delicious dinner.
 It’s something the whole family will enjoy!
 Plus, you can make this dish in just 20 minutes using only one skillet, perfect for a busy weeknight.

-This recipe is also healthy!
-It’s low carb, high in protein and even gluten free.
-Want another simple, nutritious tilapia meal?
-Be sure to check out my Garlic Butter Baked Tilapia!
+This recipe is also low carb, high in protein, and even gluten-free.
+Want another simple, delicious tilapia meal?
+Check out my Garlic Butter Baked Tilapia!

 If you’re in the mood for fish, I’ve got lots of yummy recipes you can try!